hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 in my scrollpanel I just measured the span of all children and then decided if scrollers are to be or not to be :)

 [11:06:15](#0kyigCwTXbcLCKCj_RsHpl72Y-TssF_T_G3t4Bsb5CQ) <luce80>:
 Good point.
-"Single-child-scrolling-panel" is better Ì†ΩÌ∏â ?
-"Scrollable-base-that-I-had-to-use-a-panel-instead" also Ì†ΩÌ∏â ?
+"Single-child-scrolling-panel" is better üòâ ?
+"Scrollable-base-that-I-had-to-use-a-panel-instead" also üòâ ?
 > "auto-visible" focused face

 And what about the "scroll-to-face" function ?